wtriddle/IFG/docs/source/data_collection.rst

 This will execute the data collection process for all target SMILES structures and generate an excel sheet at the configured output file path with the identified data.

 .. warning::
-    Ensure that all SMILES codes are hydrogen-supressed.
+    Ensure that all SMILES codes are hydrogen-suppressed.
     Otherwise, the script will fail.

 View The Output
 ---------------

 The output of the ``main.py`` script is an excel file at the configured output path with two sheets: ``all_data`` and ``exact_data``.
-Each sheet lists the functional groups, rings, and amino acid present per structure according to the definitions of `all` and `exact`.
+Each sheet lists the functional groups and rings present per structure according to the definitions of `all` and `exact`.
 View the `all` and `exact` definitions in the `Script Outputs`_ section below.